 Note: Always turn your MIDI keyboard "ON" first, then start the Musiah app.
 If you turn your MIDI keyboard on after starting the Musiah app, the app may not see your keyboard until you have restarted the app.

 Next, if your keyboard has its own sounds/speakers, turn your keyboard volume down to ZERO so you will be able to hear the Virtual instruments within the Musiah app.

-Then check that the correct MIDI Device is selected from the MIDI Device drop-down list on the Settings screen within the Musiah app (or in Step 3/6 of the configuration).
+Then check that the correct MIDI Device is selected from the MIDI Device drop-down list on the Settings screen within the Musiah app.
 If you are using a USB 2.0 cable, the correct device will be your MIDI keyboard.
 If you are using a MIDI-to-USB cable, it will be your cable.

-If your keyboard/cable is not displayed on the MIDI Device drop-down list, or if it is displayed, but despite this, in Step 3/6 of the system configuration, the keyboard is not being detected or the app is not responding when you press the keys on your keyboard, try/check the following:
+If your keyboard/cable is not displayed on the MIDI Device drop-down list, or if it is displayed, but despite this, the keyboard is not being detected or the app is not responding when you press the keys on your keyboard, try/check the following:

 - If you are using a MIDI-to-USB cable, try switching the two plugs around at the back of your keyboard.

 - Regardless of what type of cable you are using, there could be an issue with the USB port on your computer.
 Try plugging the cable into a different USB port.
 Desktop users please note: Usually the usb ports at the back of your tower are more reliable than the ones at the front.

 - If trying different USB ports does not resolve the issue, please also make sure your computer has the latest driver(s) for the each of your USB ports.